f1redf0x/exvirion-web/content/posts/evil_is_a_skill_issue.md

 You bet.

-But I can actually change my RAM consumption.
+But I can actually change my RAM consumption and see the consequences of my actions play out.
 I recently converted from XFCE to I3wm and the results are stunning.
 I have yet to see my friends change the political landscape with their hot-takes.
-The world is still evil, regardless of which political party is running it.
+It hasn't happened once.
+The world is still evil, regardless of which political party is running it and it has been since I was born... and it'll likely be so when I die.

 # Where Evil comes from

 To hear it from my Democrat friends, the root of evil is the greedy capitalist pigs who care about profits over humanity.

-From my Republican friends, the root of evil is the wicked spirit of progressivism tearing the nuclear family apart and killing out self-reliance.
+From my Republican friends, the root of evil is the wicked spirit of progressivism tearing the nuclear family apart and killing our self-reliance.

 But they are wrong.

-Evil is a skill issue, full stop.
+Evil is a society-wide skill issue, full stop.

 The following quote comes from the offensive mind of Louis C.K.
 Like him, or hate him, his comedy tackles subjects in a wildly different way than the standard binary thinking that we are all guilty of.
 This bit comes from the comedy special, "Oh My God", and the bit is called "Of Course, but Maybe."
 I'm writing it out because he can say some pretty crazy things because of his delivery style softening the blow.
 I want you to read this and feel the impact of the words themselves, [but here is the Youtube link in case you have a hard time](https://www.youtube.com/watch?v=Ku0tIdBHy0w).